Teressa99/Teressa_Projects/README.md

 ## Portfolio Projects

-### Intracranial Hemorrhage Detection Using Deep Learning
+### 1.Intracranial Hemorrhage Detection Using Deep Learning
 **Description:** This project proposes a deep learning solution for early detection of intracranial hemorrhage, a time-sensitive medical emergency.
 Using CT scan image data, two supervised learning models were developed:
 - A transfer learning approach using **AlexNet**, and
 - A **custom CNN architecture**.